itoyu8/Genomic-Algorithm-Guide/README.md

 ## About This Repository

-The PDF files herein offer an easy-to-understand explanation of the algorithms and applications of PBWT and GPBWT, which are fundamental data structures in genomic analysis.
+The PDF files herein offer an easy-to-understand explanation of the algorithms and applications of PBWT and GPBWT.
+Future updates will include materials for other algorithms used in genomic analysis.

-**Note: The primary content of this repository is written in Japanese.**

 ## Based On